To view PDFs on this page you will need the Adobe Acrobat Reader

 - opportunities to plan and make film sequences as well as create a range of other film-related material like web pages and film posters,

-- assessment through two short examinations (50% external assessment) and three main pieces of internally assessed work (50% internal assessment).
+- assessment through two short examinations (50% external assessment) and two main items (a film exploration and a production) of internally assessed work (50% internal assessment).

 For further information, please contact: